 QUICK ANSWER

-West Virginia is one of the most affordable states for car insurance, ranking well below the national average.
+Car insurance in West Virginia is one of the most affordable places, ranking well below the national average.
 To get the best deal, you should look for carriers that specialize in the Mid-Atlantic region and ensure you’re leveraging every possible discount.
 While the state minimums are low, the real financial threat here isn’t the premium, it’s the high probability of an accident with an uninsured driver.

 As Featured in